-We undertook in depth research on how to design for children.
+We spent time researching how to design for children.
 As we delved into the details, we became aware of a number of important factors that we needed to consider.
-One of those takeaways was that interactive elements should feel tangible and provide meaningful feedback.
+One of those takeaways being, interactive elements should feel tangible and provide meaningful feedback.

 As we developed a breadth of research and built an understanding of our audience we produced a sitemap and set of wireframes.
 We iterated on the wireframes until all our stakeholders were satisfied – both adults and kids alike!

 The game structure is fairly straightforward.
 Users visit different locations around the planet, completing a range of missions from different Earth Observation staff members.

 As they complete missions, they collect satellites.
 Once all the satellites are collected, they are inducted into the Principia team; just like Tim Peake.